Franktheu/Custom-Filtering-Search-Engine/README.md

 Setup a programmable search engine Custom Search API, Create an API key for the engine,
-Create a module to search using the AP,
+Create a module to search using the API,
 Create a Flask application to search and render results, and create filters to re-rank results before displaying them.